bitnami/charts/bitnami/metallb/README.md

 ## Upgrading

+### To 6.4.0

+This version introduces image verification for security purposes.
+To disable it, set `global.security.allowInsecureImages` to `true`.
+More details at [GitHub issue](https://github.com/bitnami/charts/issues/30850).

 ### To 6.0.0

 This major release includes the changes and features available in MetalLB from version 0.14.x.
 This new version includes some breaking changes like AddressPool removal or the several changes about the `webhook-server-cert secret`.
 For more details about MetaLB changes please visit [the release notes](https://metallb.universe.tf/release-notes/).